-The Council's Community Facilities transferred to Inverce Leisure in April 2010 and the transfer of the management of Outdoor Leisure Facilities to Inverce Leisure took place in April 2015.
-Inverce Leisure has revised its Business Planning process and a new Business Plan was presented to the Council in March 2014.
+The Council's Community Facilities transferred to Inverclyde Leisure in April 2010 and the transfer of the management of Outdoor Leisure Facilities to Inverclyde Leisure took place in April 2015.
+Inverclyde Leisure has revised its Business Planning process and a new Business Plan was presented to the Council in March 2014 and is reviewed annually.